This function is designed to work on a hierarchical tree and cut it

 numeric

-value indicating the maximum possible tree height for finding the height of cut whenfind_h = TRUE
+value indicating the maximum possible tree height for determining the cutting height whenfind_h = TRUE

 .- h_min